VirtualVasquez/spotify-showcase/README.md

 See it in action [here](https://virtualvasquez.github.io/spotify-showcase/).

+## Installation Instructions

+1. Create .env file at root of project.
+2. Add REACT_APP_CLIENT_ID and REACT_APP_CLIENT_SECRET variables to the .env file from Spotify.
+3. Install dependencies by running `npm i`
+4. Run app by running `npm start`

 ## Summary

 The Spotify API provides an opportunity for developers to make requests to their expansive database of music.
 With Axios, requests are made to the API, and returned results are rendered in React.js, Bootstrap, and SCSS.
 The application is hosted on Github pages.